Moist, rich, and super chocolatey black cocoa cupcakes – perfectly delicious and spooky for Halloween.

 Here’s a little look into making these black cocoa halloween cupcakes.
 The full recipe can be found at the end of this blog post!

-Whisk together the wet ingredients.
+• Whisk the wet ingredients together.

-Then whisk in the dry and bake.
+• Then fold in the dry ingredients.

-black cocoa cupcakes q&a
+black cocoa cupcakes recipe q&a

 do I need to use espresso in these cupcakes?

 Of course!
-Obviously they will not be small batch anymore but small batch isn’t always what we need.
+Obviously they will not be small batch anymore but small batch isn’t always what we need!
 Simply double all of the ingredients in the recipe to make 12 delicious cupcakes.
 I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

 can I make these cupcakes ahead of time?

-how to store small batch black cocoa halloween cupcakes
+how to store the cupcakes

 tools and ingredients